-As you can see below, Paylocity's revenue growth has been solid over the last year, growing from quarterly revenue of $130.5 million, to $167.4 million.
+As you can see below, Paylocity's revenue growth has been strong over the last year, growing from quarterly revenue of $135.7 million, to $181.6 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Paylocity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 64.7% in Q4.
+Paylocity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.1% in Q1.

-That means that for every $1 in revenue the company had $0.64 left to spend on developing new products, marketing & sales and the general administrative overhead.
+That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, marketing & sales and the general administrative overhead.
 While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see it start improving.

 Key Takeaways from Paylocity's Q3 Results

 It was positive to see Paylocity's solid revenue guidance for the full year.
 And we were also excited to see the really strong revenue growth.
-Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
+Overall, we think this was a really good quarter, that should leave shareholders feeling very positive.
 The company is up 4.55% on the results and currently trades at $304 per share.